A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Methodology

 The inherent disentanglement of coarse and fine-grained features in MLVGMs offers a clear advantage over standard LVGMs, even when employing similar perturbation strategies (\textit{random} or \textit{learned}).
 To clarify, consider the set of all possible downstream tasks for image data, $\{\mathcal{T}_1, \mathcal{T}_2, \dots, \mathcal{T}_T\}$.
 For each latent point $\mathbf{z} \sim \mathcal{Z}$, there exists a maximum perturbation magnitude $|\mathbf{w_z}|^{\mathcal{T}_t}$ for each task $\mathcal{T}_t$, such that the resulting views are optimal for the task (\Cref{prop:infomin}).

 In SSCRL, however, the downstream task $\mathcal{T}_t$ is unknown.
 Latent perturbation-based positive view generation methods, therefore, aim to define a function $T_\mathbf{z}(\mathbf{z}) = |\mathbf{w_z}|$ that estimates, for each latent point, a non-trivial perturbation that generates valid (true) positives for as many tasks as possible.
-While larger $|\mathbf{w}|$ can yield more informative (hard) positives, it also increases the likelihood of producing false positives, potentially reducing generalization across diverse tasks.
+In other terms, it exists a direct mapping between the selected latent functions and the choice of the MI threshold $\rho$: while larger $|\mathbf{w}|$ (lower $\rho$) can yield more informative (hard) positives, it also increases the likelihood of producing false positives, potentially reducing generalization across diverse tasks.

 The primary advantage of MLVGMs lies in their hierarchical structure, which distributes features across multiple latent spaces.
 This enables the definition of separate perturbation functions $T_\mathbf{z}^i(\cdot)$ for each latent space $i$, tailored to the impact of that space on the generative process.
 Crucially, the average perturbation magnitude $|\mathbf{w}|_i$ progressively increases with the latent level index $i$, as illustrated in \Cref{fig:3a}.
-For example, perturbations in a high-level latent space (responsible for fine details like textures) can be very large without compromising the validity of positive views for most downstream tasks.
+For example, perturbations in a high-level latent space (responsible for fine details like textures) can be very large without compromising the validity of positive views for most downstream tasks - \ie they have a low effect on $\rho$.

 Thus, for an MLVGM with $n$ latent spaces, perturbation magnitudes can be progressively scaled: $|\mathbf{w}|_1 < |\mathbf{w}|_2 < \dots < |\mathbf{w}|_n$.
 In contrast, LVGMs encode all features within a single latent space, forcing perturbations to be constrained by the most sensitive features.
 From an MLVGM perspective, this corresponds to a uniform perturbation magnitude, $|\mathbf{w}|_1 = |\mathbf{w}|_2 = \dots = |\mathbf{w}|_n$, which significantly limits flexibility and reduces the impact of generated positive views.